finale-lua/pdk-framework-docs/finaleplugin_properties.md

 ```lua
 finaleplugin.LoadAsString = true
 ```
-Default is the script's "Load As String" setting in the _RGP Lua_ configuration dialog.
+Default is the script's “Load As String” setting in the _RGP Lua_ configuration dialog.

 #### MinFinaleVersion (number)